 - Submit any optional materials, because they’ll help round out your application:

 - An original piece of work such as a portfolio, photography, artwork, video, research project, or music

 - Reference letters

-- An additional writing piece, such as an assignment for class
+- An additional written piece (eg. an assignment for class)

 - Send your application and supporting documents to firstname.lastname@example.org